 Wash your hands frequently, and make sure children do the same.

-bacteria.
+food poisoning.
 Always keep raw foods and cooked foods separate, and use separate utensils when preparing them.

 Keep hot food and liquids away from the edges of counters and tables, where they can be easily knocked over by a young child's exploring hands.
+Turn pot handles toward the side or back of the stove.
 Be sure that young children cannot access

 choke on leftover food or come in contact with alcohol or tobacco.